 Why Day Care Business?

 Daycare startups have more to give than just enticing profits.
-As a daycare owner or worker, you get to learn more both at a personal, emotional, and professional levels.
+As a daycare owner or worker, you get to learn more both at personal, emotional, and professional levels.
 Especially if you are also caring for your kids in the same setup.

 Which by the way should be a major drawback to this business, or is it?

-How to sell the daycare business idea to parents and to have them commit their children under your care.
+How to sell the daycare business idea to parents and have them commit their children under your care.

 - Socialization – Ensure you have enough children at your daycare.